 - Read the basic usage of rubocop in the terminal.

 - To highlight the rubocop offenses in VSCode, you will need to have the ‘Ruby’ extension installed.
 In addition, you will need to update your settings.json file with the following lines:

 If the above instructions do not work, explore the initial configuration options in the extension’s documentation.
 Another alternative is to try the ruby-rubocop extension, but be aware of the potential problems listed in their documentation.

 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 - This video presentation from Kevin Berridge covers major themes of practical object-oriented design, with many references to Sandi Metz’s book, in about 40 minutes.

-- Read through Zetcode’s second OOP section until they start talking about exceptions (~80% of the way down).
+- If you want more examples to code along with, check out Zetcode’s OOP section and Zetcode’s second OOP section until they start talking about exceptions (~80% of the way down).